ironhacks/ironhacks-blog/content/hacks/2022-open-data-science-challenge/index.md

 * **Showcases**: We will share the best solutions on their website.
 * **Learning experience**: As we have learned from prior participants, the iterative IronHacks  process (see more [here](www.ironhacks.com)) combined with the tools and features of the IronHacks platform offers a unique learning experience that is distinct from those you might have experienced on other sites (e.g. Kaggle.com)

-And **do not forget** - your contribution is essential to fight this pandemic.
+And **do not forget** - your contribution is essential to fight unemployment.

 ---